gar1t/erlang-cli/README.md

 - There's no built-in indication that "COMMAND --help" is available;
   the user can provide that cue in the usage, but it's an added burden for something that's always available

+- Using prettypr:text_par removes all spacing from help text.
+This is right in some cases but we need to support an explicit "don't reformat" symbol, maybe appearing at the start of a par - in which case we use prettpr:text, which preserves formatting.